bwang1008/Rubik-Cube/README.md

 I am aware that many such online Rubik's Cube solvers exist elsewhere.
 Inspiration for this project is from https://www.youtube.com/watch?v=f9smvQ5fc7Q and https://www.youtube.com/watch?v=IM2czqavlWM by Code Bullet.
 I did not view Code Bullet's source code aside from the brief moments shown in the video.
 The general outline followed is the reduction method, given by https://ruwix.com/twisty-puzzles/big-cubes-nxnxn-solution/.

 Supported cube sizes are from 1 to 200.
-Larger cube sizes demand more computer resources.
+Change this value on line 18 of src/config.h.
+Larger cube sizes demand more computer resources and take longer to solve.

 Use right mouse button to click and drag the cube around its center.
 Use W to zoom in, S to zoom out.
 Press V to readjust the camera.
 Press ENTER between stages to proceed to the next one.
 Press ESCAPE to exit.